-At Pinelodge Holidays both the level of business and the year end financial position were satisfactory and the directors expect that the present level of activity will be sustained for the foreseeable future.
-The two lodge holiday Parks, Landal Darwin Forest and Landal Sandybrook, both award winning resorts, have each performed well in terms of occupancy, revenue and profits.
+At Pinelodge Holidays both the level of business and the year-end financial position were satisfactory and the directors expect that the present level of activity will be sustained for the foreseeable future.
+The two lodge holiday parks, Landal Darwin Forest and Landal Sandybrook, both award winning resorts, have each performed well in terms of occupancy, revenue and profits.
 The parks cater mainly for ABC1 profile holidaymakers and bookings for the current year have started well.
-The current uncertainties around COVID-19 continue to encourage the staycation phenomenon and the growth in UK short break holidays.